SABS-R3/software-engineering-day6/_episodes/02-automatically-testing-software.md

 > ## What about the comments that refer to Yapf?
 >
 > You'll also notice the peculiar `# yapf: disable` comments.
-You may remember we looked into coding style in the last lesson, and Yapf is a command-line tool that reformats your code according to a given coding style.
-These *directives* inform Yapf that we don't wish to have this line reformatted, just to maintain clarity.
-We'll be looking into using Yapf later.
+You may remember we looked
+> into coding style in a previous lesson, and Yapf is a command-line tool that reformats
+> your code according to a given coding style.
+These *directives* inform Yapf that we
+> don't wish to have this line reformatted, just to maintain clarity.
+We'll be looking
+> into using Yapf later.
 >
 {: .callout}